yiisoft/active-record/docs/create-model.md

  * @property string $email
  *
  * The properties in PHPDoc are optional and used by static analysis and by IDEs for autocompletion, type hinting,
- * code generation and inspection tools.
-This does not affect code execution.
+ * code generation, and inspection tools.
+This doesn't affect code execution.
  **/
 #[\AllowDynamicProperties]
 final class User extends ActiveRecord